pybel/pybel/docs/source/overview.rst

 Recommendations for Use in PyBEL
 ********************************
-We considered the ambiguity of nested statements to be a great risk to clarity and have disabled the usage of nested statements by default.
+After considering the ambiguity of nested statements to be a great risk to clarity, and PyBEL disables the usage of nested statements by default.
 See the Input and Output section for different parser settings.
-In our group at Fraunhofer SCAI, curators resolved these statements to single statements to improve the precision and readability of our BEL documents.
+At Fraunhofer SCAI, curators resolved these statements to single statements to improve the precision and readability of our BEL documents.